2024 Grant Recipients

 Many of the women Grace Kitchen serves have been through some type of trauma such as adverse childhood experiences, spousal abuse, rape, prostitution, or death of a child.
 Others have been previously incarcerated, making transportation and employment a challenge.

-Agency: Mid-Columbia Mastersingers
+Mid-Columbia Mastersingers

-Agency: Mirror Ministries
+Mirror Ministries

-Mirror Ministries mission is to respond to domestic minor sex trafficking with the love of Christ through local education, intervention, restoration, and aftercare.
+Mirror Ministries’ mission is to respond to domestic minor sex trafficking with the love of Christ through local education, intervention, restoration, and aftercare.
 Our vision is to see local victims of sex trafficking become survivors who have hope, healing, and restoration.

 Program: Mobile Market